Polynesia Summer 2026 (July 3-11, 2026)

 Professor Lisa Collins

-Dr. Lisa Collins is tenure professor of geology and oceanography in the Earth Sciences department at SMC.
-She earned her PhD from USC in 2009 studying the biogeochemical cycling of silica and carbon in the San Pedro Basin.
-Following that, she taught full time in the USC Environmental Studies Program from before joining SMC in 2016.
-Professor Collins is passionate about climate change; she believes it touches all aspects of our lives and everyone should feel empowered to be part of the solutions.
-She has traveled extensively with students to the local Channel Islands and to Belize.
-During her undergraduate studies she participated in study abroad short courses similar to this one and it change the entire trajectory of her life/career, leading her to graduate school at USC.
+Dr. Lisa Collins is a tenure professor of geology and oceanography in the Earth Sciences department at SMC.
+Originally from New England, attended the University of Maryland, College Park where a required general education course in geology and climate change lead her to declare geological sciences as her major.
+She earned her PhD from USC in 2009, studying the biogeochemical cycling of silica and carbon in the San Pedro Basin.
+She taught full time in the USC Environmental Studies Program until 2016 when she joined the Earth Sciences department at SMC.
+Professor Collins is passionate about climate change, she believes it touches all aspects of our lives and everyone should feel empowered to be part of the solutions.
+She has traveled extensively with students to the local Channel Islands and to Belize, leading hikes, kayaking, and snorkeling trips.
+During her undergraduate studies she participated in a study abroad short course on a research vessel that traversed from Woods Hole, MA to Fortaleza, Brazil.
+This experience changed the entire trajectory of her life, bringing her to Los Angeles for graduate school and into the career today as a professor.
 She is thrilled for this opportunity to immerse students into the culture of Polynesia, discuss how geology and climate has shaped the islands, and how it will impact their future.

 Program Details